Tuesday, May 4, 2010

 Elevations: Ellice Av. above, Smith St.

 I cannot find references as to why the hotel was never constructed.
-I imagine, though, that the difficulties encountered by the nearby Olympia / Marlborough Hotel would have kept the Walkers out of the railway-dominated high-end hotel business.
+I imagine, though, that the difficulties encountered by the nearby independent Olympia / Marlborough Hotel would have kept the Walkers out of the railway-dominated high-end hotel business.

 Genser's Furniture